biharibhau1/Ethara-Seat-Allocation-Project-Mapping-System/AI_PROMPTS.md

   page would render, and requested `/dashboard` through the preview server to confirm client-side routing (SPA fallback) serves the app instead of a 404.
+- After adding auth: verified all 4 roles end-to-end with real `curl` calls — no token gets 401, employee token can read but gets 403 on create-employee and seat-allocate, hr token can allocate/release.
+Then repeated the core flow in an actual headless browser via Playwright: unauthenticated visit to `/dashboard` redirects to `/login`; logging in as `employee` lands on `/dashboard` with the sidebar showing the right role and no write buttons on the Employees page; logging in as `admin` shows the Allocate/Release buttons.
+Screenshots taken of both views rather than assuming the conditional rendering worked from reading the code.

 ## Prompt 8 – Debugging